goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

     middle of other work.

-    As a simple rule, only ask for annotation values that will be immutable objects like strings or numbers[#getLiveAnnotation]_.
+    As a simple rule, only ask for annotation values that will be immutable objects like strings or numbers [#getLiveAnnotation]_.

     If the ``timeout`` argument is set to a positive float or int, the function will wait that at least that number of seconds until an annotation of the given name is available.
 Otherwise, it will return the ``default`` if the name is not present in the annotations.
-The ``poll`` argument specifies approximately how often to poll for the annotation, in seconds, though as the timeout period approaches the next poll will be min(poll, remaining seconds to timeout).
+The ``poll`` argument specifies approximately how often to poll for the annotation, in seconds (to be more precise, a subsequent poll will be min(poll, remaining seconds until timeout) seconds away).

 ``zc.async.local.getReactor()``
     The ``getReactor`` function returns the job's dispatcher's reactor.
 The